Heegaard Floer homology and knots determined by their complements: Surgery producing spaces with

-Trefoil has $V_0 = 1$ and $V_1 = 0$ and all $\hAr$ trivial (since it is a genus $1$ $L$-space knot).
+The trefoil has $V_0 = 1$ and $V_1 = 0$ and all $\hAr$ trivial (since it is a genus $1$ $L$-space knot).
 The dimension of its reduced Floer homology can be found using the formula of \cite[Corollary 3.6]{niZhangChar} (or see \cite[Proposition 16]{gainullin} for the same formula with notation as in this paper).
 In this case, the dimension is $m-2$ for $m\geq 3$, which is clearly odd.

-For the figure-eight knot note that its knot Floer homology `behaves like the knot Floer homology of an alternating knot', so we can calculate it from the Alexander polynomial and the signature (see \cite[Theorem 6.1]{OSzKnotGenusMutation}).
-This (after some calculations) shows that for the figure-eight $\hAo \cong \Ta \oplus \FF$ (where the second factor is in the kernel of $U$ and has grading one less than $1$ in the tower).
+Since the figure-eight knot is alternating, we can calculate its knot Floer homology from the Alexander polynomial and the signature (see \cite[Theorem 6.1]{OSzKnotGenusMutation}).
+This (after some calculations) shows that for the figure-eight $\hAo \cong \T \oplus \mathcal{T}_{d - 1}(1)$ for some $d$.
 We also have $V_0 = 0$ and $\hAr = 0$ for $k\neq 0$.
-Thus the dimension of the reduced Floer homology is equal to $n$ by \cite[Proposition 5.3]{NiWu}. \end{proof}
+Thus the dimension of the reduced Floer homology of surgery is equal to $n$ by \cite[Proposition 5.3]{NiWu}. \end{proof}